xavierpaulino/tarefa3_fia_hpc/README.md

 ### Prerequisites

 This project was developed and tested using **SimGrid 4.1**.
-Before running the project, install SimGrid following the official installation guide:
+Before running the project, install SimGrid by following the official installation guide:

 https://simgrid.org/